glpi-project/android-inventory-agent/README.md

 ## Synopsis

-The Inventory Agent for Android is part of GLPI Inventory Agent project.
+The Inventory Agent for Android is part of GLPI Android Inventory Agent project.
 It allows you to collect a complete inventory of your Android device and sent it to your management software.

 The Inventory project is a free software project providing: